SilentForceOfficial/Cerberus/README.md

 - Synchronization of the collected data with a neo4j database, allowing to automatically mark compromised users.
 - Graph section, allowing to visualize relevant domain information.
 - Import of nmap output from the network, allowing to prioritize the next steps of the intrusion.
-- Upload the dns resolution information of the provided scripts
+- Upload the dns resolution information of the provided scripts.
+- Craft most commonly used commands.

 <img src="cerberus/static/img/readme_img/dashboard.png" alt="dashboard" width="1000"/>